 Citations listed below are presented in a standardized, modified format for display purposes only.
 They do not necessarily reflect the preferred style and conventions of the faculty member or discipline.

-- Ericsson, K. A., and Yoon, Jong Sung.
+- Ericsson, K. K., and Yoon, Jong Sung.
 Exceptional memory and expertise.
-In The SAGE encyclopedia of theory in psychology, edited by H. L. Miller , 318-320..
+In The SAGE encyclopedia of theory in psychology , editors H. L. Miller , 318-320.

-- Ericsson, K. A., Yoon, Jong Sung, and Boot, Walter R..
-What we know about how experts attain their superior performance: Implications for the use of video games and game training in schools..
-In Learning by playing: Video gaming in education, edited by F. C. Blumberg , 87-103..
+- Ericsson, K. K., Yoon, Jong Sung, and Boot, Walter W..
+What we know about how experts attain their superior performance: Implications for the use of video games and game training in schools. .
+In Learning by playing: Video gaming in education , editors F. C. Blumberg , 87-103.

-- Yoon, Jong Sung, Roque, Nelson, Andringa, Ronald, Lewis, Katharine G., Harrell, Erin, Vitale, Thomas, Charness, Neil.
-Intervention Comparative Effectiveness for Adult Cognitive Training (ICE-ACT) trial (NCT#03141281)..
+- Yoon, Jong Sung, Roque, Nelson, Andringa, Ronald, Lewis, Katharine G., Harrell, Erin, Vitale, Thomas, and Charness, Neil, Intervention Comparative Effectiveness for Adult Cognitive Training (ICE-ACT) trial (NCT#03141281)..
 Presented at the Poster presented at the 2018 annual scientific meeting for Gerontological Society of America, Boston, MA.
 (November 2018)

-- Evans, Jarrett, Charness, Neil, Dijkstra, Katinka, Fitzgibbons, Joanna M., Yoon, Jong Sung.
-Is episodic memory performance more vulnerable to depressive affect in older adulthood?.
+- Evans, Jarrett, Charness, Neil, Dijkstra, Katinka, Fitzgibbons, Joanna M., and Yoon, Jong Sung, Is episodic memory performance more vulnerable to depressive affect in older adulthood?.
 Presented at the Poster presented at the 2018 Cognitive Aging Conference, Atlanta, GA.
 (May 2018)

-- Pusic, Martin V., Yoon, Jong Sung, Ericsson, K. Anders, Boutis, Kathy, Pecaric, Martin.
-A cognitive model of learning during practice of radiograph interpretation: implications for the design of deliberate practice.
+- Pusic, Martin V., Yoon, Jong Sung, Ericsson, K. Anders, Boutis, Kathy, and Pecaric, Martin, A cognitive model of learning during practice of radiograph interpretation: implications for the design of deliberate practice.
 Presented at the The 2017 annual conference for Northeast Group on Educational Affairs, Rochester, NY.
 (May 2017)